bartificer/programming-by-stealth/docs/pbs28.md

 How can we resolve this?
 Clearly, there is going to have to be some kind of linkage between the month and day parts of the date.
 When changing the month or the day, we need to check that the pair together are valid, and if not, we need to act.

 The first thing we’ll want to create is a private lookup table storing the number of days in each month.
-Like with the helper functions, we don’t want this littering the global scope, so it too should be defined within the self-executing anonymous function:
+As with the helper functions, we don’t want this littering the global scope.
+It too should be defined within the self-executing anonymous function:

 ```javascript
 var daysInMonthLookup = {};